Here it is: the much anticipated gluten free sourdough bread recipe!

 If Baking in Loaf Pan:

-3. Allow the dough to rise for at least 1 1/2 hours, or up to 3 hours before baking.
-Alternatively, after 3 hours, remove to refrigerator for overnight rise.
+- Allow the dough to rise for at least 1 1/2 hours, or up to 3 hours before baking.
+Alternatively, after 3 hours, remove to refrigerator for further overnight rise.
 If refrigerating overnight, bring the dough to room temperature before baking the next day.

-5. Remove plastic wrap and slice the top of the dough to direct the rise, as pictured.
+- Remove plastic wrap and slice across the top of the dough to direct the rise, as pictured.

 If Baking Artisan Bread:

-1. Transfer to a proofing basket (as pictured), bowl or oiled parchment-lined glass bowl.
+- Transfer to a proofing basket or oiled parchment-lined glass bowl.

-2. Cover loosely with a warm, damp tea towel or piece of oiled parchment paper and place in a warm spot to rise for 30 minutes - 1 hour or up to 3 hours before baking.
-Alternatively, after 3 hours, remove to refrigerator for overnight rise.
+- Cover loosely with a warm, damp tea towel or oiled cling wrap and place in a warm spot to rise for 1 - 4 hours before baking.
+Alternatively, after 3 hours, remove to refrigerator for further overnight rise.
 If refrigerating overnight, bring the dough to room temperature before baking the next day.

-3. Invert onto a parchment lined baking sheet and remove basket or bowl.
-Dust with more gfJules Flour or brush oil on any dough that hasn't been oiled previously.
+- Invert onto a parchment lined baking sheet and remove basket or bowl.
+You may dust with more gfJules Flour or brush oil on any dough that hasn't been oiled previously.
+OR transfer to Dutch Oven.

 Notes